horizon2038/A9N/README.md

 > and you will need to implement most of the functionality yourself.
 > This implementation will vary depending on the OS that uses the A9N kernel as its core.**

+### `test`

+This directory contains the kernel test code, which uses the *Google Test* framework.
+The tests are automatically built and run when you run `make`.
+You can also build them explicitly by running `make test`.

 ## Architecture Status

 Currently supported architectures: